Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 - ``authority`` — issuing authority
 - ``domain`` — authority domain
 - ``group`` — group identifier
+- ``path`` — subgroup or hierarchical path
 - ``role`` — role inside the group
 - ``qualifier`` — IdP name or scope

-This is a conceptual identifier, not a location-based URI.
+This is not a location identifier; it is purely a structured authorization string.

-We focus on EGI and LS AAI.
+We focus on EGI and LS AAI in this enviroment.

 EGI
 ~~~

-EGI entitlements follow this schema:
+EGI group entitlements follow this schema:

 .. code-block:: text